 Dwell in the land, and deliciously you shall be fed

-In the second summer of the pandemic of 2021, travelling has not been quite so easy.
+In the summer of 2022, you finally want to travel carefree again...
+But long-distance travel is not quite so carefree this year either.
+Suitcase chaos awaits us at the airport and we are reminded of our large ecological footprint.
 So it may definitely be a good idea to spend the holiday in one’s home country.
-And sometimes a “culinary journey” may also be quite exciting.
+And sometimes a "culinary journey" may also be quite exciting.
 For this purpose, we have compiled a few suggestions for you: Taste delicious specialities from all over Germany – from "Holsteiner Tilsiter" (cheese) to "Thüringer Rostbratwurst" (sausage)to "Schwarzwälder Schinken" (ham).
-All these food products and many more are protected as geographical indications, 91 for Germany alone.
-A total of 1,561 agricultural products and foodstuffs are registered in the register of the European Commission (not counting wines and spirit drinks).
+All these food products and many more are protected as geographical indications, 93 for Germany alone.
+A total of 1,589 agricultural products and foodstuffs are registered in the register of the European Commission (not counting wines and spirit drinks).

 Starter: Soused herring of the Far North meets pickled cucumber from the Spreewald region